 I also say homemade is always best!
 When you make something yourself, you know exactly what's in it.
 Plus, love is hands down the most nutritious ingredient you can add!

-And it isn't to say you can't find any clean dairy-free yogurts on the market; you most certainly can!
+And that isn't to say you can't find any clean dairy-free yogurts on the market; you most certainly can!
 It's a little more difficult, however.
 Many are filled with loads of sugar, preservatives, fillers, binders and gums.
 Hence why it's more often healthier, easier and cheaper to make your own.

 Homemade Cultured Cashew Yogurt Benefits